mmcodetester/vue-basic-myanmar-version/README.md

     3.1 onBeforeUpdate: Called before data changes trigger a re-render.
     3.2 onUpdated: called after the component is updated.
 #### 4. Destruction
+    (vue 2)
+    4.1 beforeDestroy: Called before a component is about to be destroyed.
+Cleanup tasks such as cancelling timers or event listeners can be done.
+    4.2 destroyed: Executed after a component has been destroyed, and all its data and watchers have been cleared.

+    (vue 3)
+    onBeforeUnmount: Called before the component is unmounted.
+    onUnmounted: Called after the component is unmounted.
+#### 5. Error Handling
+    (vue 2)
+    5.1 errorCaptured: Called when an error occurs in any child component or during rendering.
+Allows capturing and handling errors in the component tree.

+    (vue 3)
+    5.1 This hook is called when an error is caught in any child component.
+It's used for error handling and is not a direct equivalent of any Vue 2.x hook.

 ### Using vue from CDN
 HTML page တွေမှာ Vue ကို CDN ကနေအသုံးပြုလိုတဲ့အခါ vue ရဲ့ package ကို HTML page ရဲ့ &lt;script&gt; tag ကနေခေါ်ပြီးအသုံးပြုရမှာဖြစ်ပါတယ်။